Steps to Becoming an Accountant in Arkansas

 Accountant Salaries Throughout Arkansas

-Experience means a lot but it is not the only factor contributing to an accountant’s earning potential in Arkansas.
+Experience means plenty, but it is not the only factor contributing to an accountant’s earning potential in Arkansas.
 Location alone can mean a $10,000 difference.
-The following shows how much accountants earned in several key cities, regions, and metropolitan districts across Arkansas in 2018:
+The following shows how much accountants earned in several key cities, regions, and metropolitan districts across Arkansas in 2020:

 (This broad classification includes accounting professionals in different areas of specialty, with different credentials, and with varying levels of experience.)